Identification of MHD compressible modes in interstellar plasma with synchrotron emission polarization: Data processing

 If the relative variance of $\hat{s}_{xx}$ is small enough, we can guess that the signal is caused by the quadratic term of an isotropic field, so the signature is classified as "isotropic".
 If it is not the case, we try to figure out if the model of axially-symmetrical magnetic field statistics can be applied.

-The sine coefficients for the theoretical signatures are zero, because they are symmetric, but for the observed ones it is not true.
-In this case their magnitude relative to constant term (asymmetry) can be used for estimating applicability of axially-symmetric magnetic field model.
+The magnitude of the signature sine coefficients relative to constant term (asymmetry) can be used for estimating applicability of axially-symmetric magnetic field model.
 For the asymmetry threshold we take the relative deviation of the signal due to statistical fluctuations, which can be estimated from the magnetic field power spectrum and filter parameters, as described in Sect. \ref{sect:disp}.

 To recover the parameter $r_{xx}$ we remove the constant component equal to $\hat{s}_{xx}(90^\circ)$ from the $xx$-signature and the related value from the $xy$ one (using Eq. \ref{eq:bxxxy}) and fit the linear term theoretical signatures by the technique of least squares\footnote{Non-zero value of $\hat{s}_{xx}(90^\circ)$ can be caused by the contribution of quadratic and odd-power terms only.
 We also apply a threshold to this value to make sure that this impact is marginal.}.
 Then the procedure is repeated for different value of $L_f$ to calculate the trend $\Delta r_{xx}/\Delta L_f$ needed for the mode identification.